 This practice helps prevent swinging and further minimizes drift, providing an additional layer of stability and ensuring the vessel remains securely anchored in the desired position.

-Regarding transits, as mentioned above, there are additional methods for ensuring the vessel's stability and safety:
+Regarding transits, as mentioned above, there are several methods for ensuring the vessel's stability and safety:

 GPS: Note the vessel's GPS coordinates or bearings to the selected reference point when the anchor is initially set.
 Many GPS navigation systems offer anchor alarm features.
 You input the safe radius, and the system alerts you if the vessel moves outside this predefined area.